PRELUDE TO DEEPERMIND

 We are not one homogenous person.
-We know the feeling of weighing this and that.
+We know the feeling of considering this and that.
 There are parts of us who wants to keep eating ice-cream, and parts of us that tell us never to touch the stuff.
 Then there is something inside us that looks at both sides and we eat what we consider the proper amount.
 If too much is black and none is white, the proper amount is gray.

 But there are shades of gray.
 What is really the proper amount?
 We might not be completely white, but a very light gray.
 We can't be too proper all the time, as we would be stiff.

 How to find what is proper for us can be cast to everyone's options and we can mope along.
 But there are some rules, some guidance that lead to our own consideration of what is good and proper for us.
-These our the gentle Ideas of life.
+These are our gentle Ideas of life.

 Our first Idea is: One should always treat everyone with kindness and love.

-They In Sunday school I like to ask this question, "Is there anything better than the truth."
+In Sunday school I like to ask this question, "Is there anything better than the truth."
 Nearly everyone will agree there is nothing better than the truth.

-But if you meet someone that is ugly, I mean really ugly, you do not say "You are the ugliest person I have every seen."
+But if you meet someone that is ugly, I mean really ugly, you do not say "You are the ugliest person I have ever seen."
 This might be your truth, but your truth leads you down a path.
 Here you might have to run away, with the ugly person at your heel.

 But if we not impeccable with your word, you can also get into trouble.
 If you lie, then no one will trust you.
 So the trick is to always tell the truth, or elect to keep ones mouth shut if the consequence dictate it.